bochka123/BobrVerse/README.md

 # INT20H | 2025 | BobrVerse

-**This project is a test project for INT20H Hackaton and restricted for commercial purposes.**
+**This project is a test project for INT20H Hackaton.
+Read LICENSE for usage details.**

 ## Links: